Axii03/exe-bruteForce/README.md

 ## Testing

-testBrute.c and testBrute exe functions are included here to test the working of this tool.
+testBrute.c source code and testBrute exe application are included here to test the functional working of this tool.